 Penelakut Tribe is a member of the Cowichan Nation.
-The historic Cowichan Nation Alliance exclusive Aboriginal Title area includes the entirety of Tilbury Island.
-The Cowichan Nation Alliance commenced legal action on behalf of Cowichan Tribes, Penelakut Tribe, Halalt First Nation, and Stz'uminus First Nation (Lyackson First Nation is not a plaintiff, however FortisBC understands a Band Council Resolution has been passed in support of the plaintiffs) to reclaim the historic village site of Tl'uqtinus and other proximal lands in what is present day Richmond and Delta, including the right to fish in the South Arm of I Fraser River (CNA 2019; Ronson 2020).
+The historic Quw'utsun Nation exclusive Aboriginal Title area includes the entirety of Tilbury Island.
+The Quw'utsun Nation commenced legal action on behalf of Cowichan Tribes, Penelakut Tribe, Halalt First Nation, and Stz'uminus First Nation (Lyackson First Nation is not a plaintiff, however FortisBC understands a Band Council Resolution has been passed in support of the plaintiffs) to reclaim the historic village site of Tl'uqtinus and other proximal lands in what is present day Richmond and Delta, including the right to fish in the South Arm of I Fraser River (CNA 2019; Ronson 2020).